 The display provides information on the current mode of operation, and status of the remote communication.
-Whilst in the Run Mode it will display the current level reading and its units of measure, along with status messages with regards to the Transducer, Echo reception and Fail-Safe Mode.
+Whilst in the Run Mode it will display the current level reading and its units of measure, along with status messages with regards to the Transducer, Echo reception and Fail Safe Mode.
 Additionally, it can be programmed to provide status messages on alarms, pumps etc. When in the Program mode the display is used to read information on the Menu System, Parameter Number and parameter details and values, which can be entered.
-During Test Mode the display is used to monitor the simulated level.
+During Test Mode, the display is used to monitor the simulated level.
 A bar graph is also provided which will provide a visual reading of the level, in percentage of span.

-- 1) Displays the current mode of operation. - 2) Main 6-digit display:
+- 1. Displays the current mode of operation - 2.
+Main 6-digit display:

-Run Mode, current measurement displayed, dependent on mode and measurement unit's chosen, and value of Hot Key function selected.
-Program Mode, displays parameter number and values entered for parameters.
+Run Mode; current measurement displayed, dependent on mode and measurement units chosen, and value of hotkey selected.
+Program Mode; displays parameter number and values entered for parameters.

-Test Mode, displays simulated level.
+Test Mode; displays simulated level.

-3) Auxiliary Display, scrolling twelve-digit display.
-Run Mode, displays measurement units (P104), status messages on signal and transducer, detail of Hot Key function selected.
-It can be also programmed to provide notification messages on alarms and pumps etc. for full details please refer to Display Parameters in the relevant parameter listing.
+3. Auxiliary Display, scrolling twelve-digit display.

+Run Mode; displays measurement units, status messages on signal and transducer, details of Hot Key function selected.
+It can be also programmed to provide notification messages on alarms and pumps etc. For full details please refer to Display Parameters in the relevant parameter listing.

-Program Mode, displays Menu and Sub Menu headings, parameter details and options.
+Program Mode; displays menu and sub menu headings, parameter details and options.

-- 4) Communicator status displays the current status of remote PC connection and Velocity sensory operation (see previous chapter). - 5) Bargraph, display, gives visual indication of measurement in % of span. - 6) Level indicators Run Mode, indicates in which direction the level is moving.
-Program Mode, indicates at which level of the menu system you are at.
+- 4. Communicator status, this displays the status of remote PC connection and velocity sensor operation. - 5.
+Bar graph display, this gives visual indication of measurement in % of span. - 6.
+Level indicators:

+Run Mode; indicates in which direction the level is moving.
+Program Mode; indicates at which level of the menu system you are at.